algolia/algolia-coding-contest/README.md

 # Project requirements

 Build a search interface using Algolia.
 It can be for mobile or the web.
-You can integrate it into an existing website or app, or create a simple, standalone interface for the contest.
+You can integrate it into an existing website or app that has no search yet, or create a simple, standalone interface for the contest.

 In you are not familiar with Algolia, we suggest you follow our [Quick Start guide](https://www.algolia.com/doc/guides/getting-started/quick-start/), which will help you (a) send data to Algolia and (b) build a UI.
 You can also use our [Interactive Tutorial](https://www.algolia.com/doc/onboarding/#/pick-dataset) for the same purposes.